 Published in the online early edition the week of Aug.
 9, 2010 in Proceedings of the National Academy of Sciences — a peer-reviewed, scientific journal from the United States — the report analyzed six years of data from 227 irrigated rice farms in six major rice-growing countries in Asia, which produces more than 90 percent of the world's rice.

 World demand for rice by the year 2025 is projected to be about 765 million tonnes as compared with the present production of around 556 million tonnes.
 This leaves an estimated supply-gap of 109 million tonnes to be filled in 15 years.
 It is argued that due to low land availability and high rate of land degradation in Asia, crop land expansion is no more an option to fix such a gap.
-According to the International Rice Research Institute(IRRI): “….the possibility of increasing the rice area is almost exhausted in most Asian countries.
-With little expansion in area and slowing yield increases, growth in rice production has fallen below growth in demand as population has continued to increase."
+According to the International Rice Research Institute(IRRI):

 What is lost sight is that there are several agronomic methods for upgrading marginal land into productive arable land.
 For example, countries like India have practically demonstrated that it is possible and cost-effective to restore productivity to marginal soils through micro-watershed development techniques.

 Nevertheless, it is further argued that if the continent has to meet this huge demand-supply gap, it must do so mostly by taking quantum leaps in productivity in rice cultivation.
-Now this “peer reviewed” study claims that this strategic route too is also limited due to 'climate change'.
+Now this “peer reviewed” study claims that this strategic route too is also limited due to ‘Climate Change'.

-"We found that as the daily minimum temperature increases, or as nights get hotter, rice yields drop," said Jarrod Welch, lead author of the report and graduate student of economics at the University of California, San Diego.
+Jarrod Welch, lead author of the report and graduate student of economics at the University of California, San Diego.

 The catastrophic message implicitly projects Asia to face stark hunger by 2025, a practical throwback to the time when environmentalist Paul Ehrlich scared the world by saying the world faced prospects of mass starvation by 1970!